 Since criminal records are considered public due to the freedom of information act,3 this is rarely a major issue and all the important information that employers will want to know is available.
 However, arrest warrants are not always considered public information and thus a typical background check will generally not be able to uncover any active arrest warrants for an individual.

 There is a notable exception, however: official background checks.
-Whereas most private employers rely on private background checks, jobs in the public sector such as teachers, or government employees will be subject to an official state and federal background check and because of this, one of the things that may come to mind is what does federal background check consist of.
+Whereas most private employers rely on private background checks, jobs in the public sector such as teachers, or government employees will be subject to an official state and federal background check and because of this, one of the things that may come to mind is what is included in a federal background check?

 Federal background checks are far more thorough than private checks as they do not have the same restrictions on what they can check.
 Not only will sealed information be present on an FBI background check4 but warrant information will also be present on the check.